 If your cat is diagnosed with diabetes mellitus, it means that his pancreas is not producing enough insulin to regulate the amount of sugar in his bloodstream.
 In most cases of feline diabetes, insulin is the treatment of choice.
 Though giving injections to a cat can be a scary prospect for many cat owners, most owner's find the injections are easier than they thought.
 But what about situations where injections are not possible?
 In these situations your veterinarian may discuss alternatives to insulin injections that we will discuss below.
 It is important to understand, all diabetic cats are diagnosed and managed under the guidance of a veterinarian no matter the treatment (even diet) and it is important to never diagnose or try to manage diabetes by yourself.

 We discussed there may be other treatment options that are worth exploring in a situation where your cat's personality is not conducive to receiving daily or twice daily injections of insulin or where you are physically incapable of giving the insulin injections.
 One such option is oral hypoglycemic medications like Glipizide and Acarbose are one such option.
 These medications act to help lower blood glucose levels.
-They are given by mouth and are most effective for cats with mild diabetes.
-They are effective for some, but not all, diabetic cats.
+However, hypoglycemic medications rarely work in controlling diabetes in cats.

 Strictly Controlled Diet As Possible Alternative